Computer Science, BS, Two-Year Plan

 Sample Plan for New Students

-• Equivalent courses that satisfy University Core Module I courses
+• Have taken equivalent courses that satisfy University Core Module I courses (see University Core Requirements)

-• One quarter of Calculus-based Physics and two lab science courses
+• On quarter of Calculus-based Physics and two lab sciences courses (refer to SU course catalog)

 Important Major Information